Crystalline color superconductors: The two-flavor inhomogeneous phases

-From Fig.~\ref{Fig:FF}, it seems clear than an immediate generalization of the FF phase, can be obtained adding more ribbons on the top of the Fermi spheres, corresponding to different vectors ${\bm q}_m$, with ${\bm q}_m \in \{{\bm q} \}$, where $\{{\bm q} \}$ is some set of vectors to be determined by minimizing the free-energy of the system and $m$ is a label that identifies the vectors of the set.
-This in turn, corresponds to consider inhomogeneous CSC phases with a more general ansatz than in Eq.~\eqref{FF-2flavor}, where the single plane wave is replaced by a superposition of plane waves, that is
+From Fig.~\ref{Fig:FF}, it should be clear that an immediate generalization of the FF phase can be obtained adding more ribbons on the top of the Fermi spheres, corresponding to different vectors ${\bm q}_m$, with ${\bm q}_m \in \{{\bm q} \}$, where $\{{\bm q} \}$ is some set of vectors to be determined by minimizing the free energy of the system and $m$ is a label that identifies the vectors of the set.
+This in turn, corresponds to considering inhomogeneous CSC phases with a more general ansatz than in Eq.~\eqref{FF-2flavor}, where the single plane wave is replaced by a superposition of plane waves, that is

-Assuming that the set of vectors $\{{\bm q} \}$ identifies the vertices of a crystalline structure it follows that at each set $\{{\bm q} \}$ corresponds a particular crystalline phase.
-We shall assume that the vectors ${\bm q^m}$ have equal length and then we can write ${\bm q^m} = q \,{\bm n^m} $, therefore the crystalline structure is determined by the set of unit vectors $\{{\bm n} \} $.
-We shall also consider the simplified case that the coefficients $\Delta_{{\bm q}^m}$ do not depend on ${\bm q}^m $ and we shall indicate their common value with $\Delta$.
-In other words, we shall consider condensates with
+To simplify the analysis, a set of assumptions are used.
+The vectors ${\bm q^m}$ are taken with equal length, thus we can write ${\bm q^m} = q \,{\bm n^m} $ and the set of vectors characterizing each condensate can be indicated with $\{{\bm n} \}$.
+The set of vectors $\{{\bm n} \}$ identifies the vertices of a crystalline structure, thus at each set $\{{\bm n} \}$ corresponds a particular crystalline phase.
+As a further simplifying assumption, the coefficients $\Delta_{{\bm q}^m}$ are taken independent of ${\bm q}^m $ and we shall indicate their common value with $\Delta$.
+In other words, we consider condensates with

 where $P$ is the number of vectors $\bm n^m$.
 The simplest example is clearly the FF condensate, depicted in the left panel of Fig.~\ref{Fig:FF}, characterized by a single plane wave, thus corresponding to $P=1$.
 The case with $P=2$ is reported in the right panel of Fig.\ref{Fig:FF}, in this case the ``crystalline" structure is completely determined by $\phi$, the relative angle between $\bm n^1$ and $\bm n^2$; more complicated structures can be pictorially represented in a similar way.